-Course presents tort and contract law basics and the liability of persons who commit civil wrongs and/or breach contracts.
-August.
+Course presents tort law basics and the liability of persons who commit civil wrongs.
 Course fee.
-Prerequisite PL 231.
+Prerequisite PL 234.

-PL 322 Commercial Transactions (3)
+PL 322 Contracts and Commercial Transactions (3)

-Students obtain a general introduction to the basic legal principles that are part of modern business transactions; the rights of debtors and creditors; the Uniform Commercial Code Article 2, Sales; Article 3, Negotiable Instruments; and Article 9, Secured Transactions.
-January.
+Students obtain a general introduction to the basic legal principles of contracts in general and those that are part of modern business transactions; the rights of debtors and creditors; the Uniform Commercial Code Article 2, Sales; Article 3, Negotiable Instruments; and Article 9, Secured Transactions.
 Course fee.
-Prerequisites: PL 231 and PL 321.
+Prerequisite: PL 234.

-PL 323 Civil Litigation (3)
+PL 323 Civil Litigation I (3)